Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 2.10.
 Write a program that read two numbers and display bitwise AND 2.11.
-Write a program that read two numbers and display bitwise OR 2.11.
+Write a program that read two numbers and display bitwise OR 2.12.
 Write a program that read two numbers and display bitwise Exclusive OR

+2.13.
+Write a program that read a number and divide by two using shift operator 2.14.
+Write a program that read a number and multiply by two using shift operator 2.15.
+Write a program that read a number and multiply by five using shift operator